 Prerequisites: Entry into the LA stage requires translational target validation and disease association evidence as described in the EV and EA stages above.
 The availability of a validated primary assay for screening of molecules against a defined target is mandatory, as well as performance of a small, focused screen using the primary assay to ascertain the feasibility of scale-up and corroborating preliminary results from supporting secondary assays.
 Demonstration of the capability and capacity to scale up production of reagents, recombinant proteins and/or cell systems needed to support the medium-high throughput screening campaigns of the LA stage is required.
+The availability of relevant cell systems needed to support the medium-high throughput screening campaigns of the LA stage must be described.
 In addition, the LA application must describe the proposed mechanism of action that will be interrogated using appropriate LA stage assays.

 Deliverables of an LA project: To deliver confirmed Hit molecules, the project must establish an integrated testing cascade consisting of primary, secondary, and orthogonal assays focused on demonstrating target binding, target engagement, target modulation (inhibition or activation), and pharmacodynamic and efficacy effects in cell-based models (including patient-derived lines whenever available) coupled with medium-to-high-throughput screening for Hits.
 LA projects should consider, when appropriate, the incorporation of more complex biological systems than cell lines (e.g., 3D cultures, spheroids, organoids) to further validate target-drug effectiveness and identify any off-target effects as well as potential toxicities.
 Depending on the target and the competitive landscape, initial in vivo data may be required by TPAC during the LA stage.
-At the end of the LA stage, the team must describe the strategy they intend to take to prosecute the target during the LG stage.
+At the end of the LA stage, the team must describe: